A Cross Attention Approach to Diagnostic Explainability using Clinical Practice Guidelines for Depression: Abstract

 \section{Abstract}

-The lack of explainability using relevant clinical knowledge hinders the adoption of Artificial Intelligence-powered analysis of unstructured clinical dialogue.
+The lack of explainability in using relevant clinical knowledge hinders the adoption of artificial intelligence-powered analysis of unstructured clinical dialogue.
 A wealth of relevant, untapped Mental Health (MH) data is available in online communities, providing the opportunity to address the explainability problem with substantial potential impact as a screening tool for both online and offline applications.
-We develop a method to enhance attention in popular transformer models and generate clinician-understandable explanations for classification by incorporating external clinical knowledge.
-Inspired by how clinicians rely on their expertise when interacting with patients, we leverage relevant clinical knowledge to model patient inputs, providing meaningful explanations for classification.
-This will save manual review time and engender trust.
-We develop such a system in the context of MH using clinical practice guidelines (CPG) for diagnosing depression, a mental health disorder of global concern.
-We propose an application-specific language model called ProcesS knowledge-infused cross ATtention (PSAT), which incorporates CPGs when computing attention.
-Through rigorous evaluation on three expert-curated datasets related to depression, we demonstrate application-relevant explainability of PSAT.
-PSAT also surpasses the performance of nine baseline models and can provide explanations where other baselines fall short.
+Inspired by how clinicians rely on their expertise when interacting with patients, we leverage relevant clinical knowledge to classify and explain depression-related data, reducing manual review time and engendering trust.
+We developed a method to enhance attention in contemporary transformer models and generate explanations for classifications that are understandable by mental health practitioners (MHPs) by incorporating external clinical knowledge.
+We propose a domain-general architecture called \textbf{P}roces\textbf{S} knowledge-infused cross \textbf{AT}tention ({\fontfamily{cmss}\selectfont PSAT}) that incorporates clinical practice guidelines (CPG) when computing attention.
 We transform a CPG resource focused on depression, such as the Patient Health Questionnaire (e.g. PHQ-9) and related questions, into a machine-readable ontology using SNOMED-CT.
-With this resource, PSAT enhances the ability of models like GPT-3.5 to generate application-relevant explanations.
+With this resource, {\fontfamily{cmss}\selectfont PSAT} enhances the ability of models like GPT-3.5 to generate application-relevant explanations.
+Evaluation of four expert-curated datasets related to depression demonstrates {\fontfamily{cmss}\selectfont PSAT}'s application-relevant explanations. {\fontfamily{cmss}\selectfont PSAT} surpasses the performance of twelve baseline models and can provide explanations where other baselines fall short.